gamegos/cesi/README.md

 ## TODO

-- Filter nodes from left menu
-- Group nodes by groups and environments
 - Do not use external adresses for javascript and css libraries
-- Change server port with config
-- Change page title with config
 - Better format activity log (tabbed date, level, component, message)
 - Fix batch action buttons
 - Auto refresh page
 - Option to select different templates
-- Readlog button for processes
-- Show process logs